 With the central area of Klong Chao Beach behind you and having passed the police station, town hall, hospital and gas station, you reach the first crossroads.
 Swing a right here and very shortly after, the road reaches a junction by the local general store.
 This offers you an option of a right turn or straight-on, with the straight-on choice ending at Klong Mad.

-By hanging a right, you start out across the island to Ao Salad, passing Thai roadside resorts such as Ton Tawan and further down, Koh Kood Little Hut.
-You’ll spot too the right turn for the shortcut loop back to the electricity station in Hin Dam – Kama Siri Homestay is located a few hundred metres in, the restaurant Fisherman Hut further down.
+By hanging a right, you start out across the island to Ao Salad, passing Thai roadside accommodation at Banruedee and Supatthra House, the right turn for the shortcut loop (Kama Siri Homestay, Fisherman Hut) back to the electricity station in Hin Dam, the bungalows of .Janzo House and further down, Koh Kood Little Hut, with the noodle shop Kodmookrop opposite.

-After another few kilometres, a local shop with a good cheap restaurant at the back sits on the fork where you should go left for Ao Salad.
-The right fork takes you either towards the inland road to the ancient trees and Huang Nam Keaw waterfall or to a collection of houses and beyond them, a fascinating farm, deep deep in the forest.
+Next up, Home Koh Kood cafe (with rooms behind) and the local diners, Lung Ruen (hotpot and cook to order) and Mae Pranee (noodles, cook to order) sit on the fork where you should go left for Ao Salad.
+The right fork takes you either towards the inland road to the ancient trees and Huang Nam Keaw waterfall or to the homestays, Chalee House and Yaya, other local houses and beyond them, a fascinating farm, deep deep in the forest.

 On the main road, meanwhile, you will find yourself pretty much alone, though you do pass a left turn, which is the back road from Klong Mad and gives access to Klong Yai Kee waterfall.